Virtual Khovanov homology using cobordisms: The topological complex for virtual links

-A question which arises from Theorem \ref{theo-geoinvarianz} is if the geometric complex yields any new information for c-links (compared to the classical Khovanov complex constructed by D.~Bar-Natan in \cite{bn1}).
-The following theorem answers this question negative, i.e. the complex from Definition \ref{defin-geocomplex} is the classical complex up to chain isomorphisms.
+This finishes the proof. \end{proof} A question which arises from Theorem~\ref{thm-geoinvarianz} is if the topological complex yields any new information for c-links (compared to the classical Khovanov complex).
+The following theorem answers this question negatively, i.e. the complex from Definition~\ref{defn-topcomplex} is the classical complex up to chain isomorphisms.
+It should be noted that Theorem~\ref{thm-geoinvarianz} and Theorem~\ref{thm-classic} imply that our construction can be seen as an extension of Bar-Natan's cobordism based complex to v-links.

 To see this we mention that the cobordisms $m^{++}_+,\Delta^+_{++}$ have the same behaviour as the classical (co)multiplications.
-Therefore let $\bn{L_D}_c$ denote the classical Khovanov complex, i.e. every pantsup- or pantsdown-cobordisms should be of the form $m^{++}_+,\Delta^+_{++}$ and we add the extra signs (see \cite{kh1},\cite{bn1}).
-Beware that this complex is not a chain complex for an arbitrary v-link diagram $L_D$.
-But it is indeed a chain complex for any c-link diagram, i.e. a diagram without v-crossings.
+Therefore, let $\bn{L_D}_c$ denote the classical Khovanov complex, i.e. every pantsup- or pantsdown-cobordisms are of the form $m^{++}_+,\Delta^+_{++}$ and we add the usual extra signs (e.g. see for example Sec.
+3.2 in~\cite{bn1}).
+Beware that this complex is in general \textit{not} a chain complex for an arbitrary v-link diagram $L_D$.
+But it is indeed a chain complex for any c-link diagram, i.e. a diagram without v-crossings. \begin{thm} Let $L_D$ be a c-link diagram.
+Then $\bn{L_D}$ and $\bn{L_D}_c$ are chain isomorphic. \end{thm} \begin{proof} Because $L_D$ does not contain any v-crossing, the complex has no $\theta$-saddles.
+Moreover, every circle is a c-circle.
+Hence, we can orient them $+$ or $-$, i.e. counterclockwise or clockwise.
+We choose any numbering for the circles.